Twitter praises coffee shop for refusing to serve man making Islamophobic comments to a Muslim woman

 A coffee chain in California is being praised on social media for its response to a man making Islamophobic comments to a woman wearing a headscarf.

-The altercation reportedly took place at the Coffee Bean & Tea Leaf on Friday when a man made a racist remark to a Muslim woman standing behind him in line, wearing a headscarf.
+The altercation reportedly took place at the Coffee Bean & Tea Leaf on Friday when a man made a racist remark to a Muslim woman standing behind him in line.

 PHILADELPHIA POLICE COMMISSIONER APOLOGIZES TO MEN ARRESTED AT STARBUCKS

-In a video recording of the incident, which was posted on Twitter by journalist CJ Werleman, the Muslim woman – who is not seen on camera – asks the man what he said.
+In a video recording of the incident, which was posted on Twitter by journalist CJ Werleman, the Muslim woman asks the man what he said.

 WARNING: Video contains strong language